 However, not all jobs or industries can easily adapt to – and thrive in – remote work arrangements.
 For example, construction, engineering, agriculture, and manufacturing have high on-site demands not suited for remote work.
 McKinsey recently reported that manufacturing employers could devote 19 percent of their time to remote work while remaining effective.
 For construction employers and agricultural employers, these percentages drop to 15 and seven percent, respectively.

-Keep reading to learn more about three reasons some employers are struggling with the return to office (RTO).
+Keep reading to learn more about three reasons some employers are struggling with their return to office (RTO) strategy.

 1. Managing Employee Expectations

-To successfully institute RTO policies and procedures, employers must open up conversations between management and employees about what return to office should look like.
+To successfully institute return to office strategies, policies, and procedures, employers must open up conversations between management and employees about what the return to office should look like.

 However, only 33 percent of employers communicate transparently, according to Gartner.
 Further, close to 70 percent of employees said that they’d take a new job based on the employer’s transparency practices.